 At Riverside Methodist, our experienced, compassionate labor and delivery staff is devoted to the best care for you and your baby.
 We work in partnership with you and your physician to create a positive birthing experience.

 Riverside Methodist is a Level III Maternity Center, which provides the highest level of labor and delivery care possible, as determined by the Ohio Department of Health.
 We have a board-certified obstetrician and neonatologist on-site around the clock.

-Our Level III Neonatal Intensive Care Unit, managed on-site by Nationwide Children's Hospital specialists, offers your baby the neonatal expertise of Nationwide Children's Hospital within the walls of Riverside Methodist.
+The Neonatal Intensive Care Unit Level III Nursery at OhioHealth Riverside Methodist Hospital, owned and operated by Nationwide Children's Hospital, offers your baby the world-class neonatal expertise of Nationwide Children's Hospital and its specialists within the walls of Riverside Methodist.

 Arriving for Your Delivery